Fast Cross-Correlation for TDoA Estimation on Small Aperture Microphone Arrays: Conclusion

 \section{Conclusion}

-This paper introduces FCC, well-suited for microphone arrays with a small aperture (a few centimeters) by providing similar accuracy to GCC but outperforming it in terms of computational load.
-It demonstrates that the amount of flops between FCC and GCC is reduced by a factor of $4.5$, and the execution time is reduced by a factor of $8.2$, $2.6$ and $2.7$ on Raspberry Pi Zero, Raspberry Pi 4 and Nvidia Jetson TX2, respectively.
+This paper introduces FCC, well-suited for microphone arrays with an aperture of a few centimeters.
+FCC provides a similar accuracy to GCC but outperforms it in terms of computational load.
+We demonstrate that the execution time goes down by factors of 8.3 and 3.5 on RPZ and RP4, respectively.
 The next step consists in using FCC to estimate TDoAs for each pair of microphones in a microphone array, and to perform a search for the best DoA candidate.
-This functionality could be added to existing frameworks such as ODAS \cite{grondin2021odas}, and exploits optimization strategies introduced with SMP-PHAT for microphone arrays that show some symmetry \cite{grondin2022smp}.
-We also plan to investigate multiple TDoAs estimation, using a similar approach to what is currently done with SVD-PHAT \cite{grondin2019multiple}.
-It would be also relevant to use time-frequency binary masks to improve TDoA estimation for a specific class of sound \cite{grondin2015time,grondin2016noise,mack2022signal,pertila2017robust}.
-We believe FCC can be a powerful building block for sound source localization with microphone arrays of arbitrary geometries.
+This functionality could be added to existing frameworks such as ODAS \cite{grondin2021odas}, and exploits optimization strategies introduced with SMP-PHAT \cite{grondin2022smp}.